 This graph shows the general fund balance level for the Village of Ashwaubenon.
 Fund balance levels can be used as a barometer for the financial health of the Village.
-The fund balance has remained fairly stable over the past five years.
+The Village fund balance policy states the goal is to achieve and maintain an unassigned fund balance in the general fund at fiscal year end of not less than 20%, but not greater than 30% of the subsequent year's budgeted expenditures.
+The Village meets this policy.